Explore Drexel University’s identity based support resources:

 International Student and Scholar Services (ISSS)

-International Students and Scholars Services (ISSS) offers programs and services to international students, scholars, and faculty by organizing culturally enriching opportunities for all members of the Drexel community.
-Additionally, ISSS staff can advise international students, scholars and faculty on immigration, cultural, financial, academic and personal concerns, such as housing, VISA preparation, SEVIS payment, health insurance and immunization, and more.
+International Students and Scholars Services (ISSS) offers a vast array of programs and services to approximately 3,500+ international students, scholars, and faculty representing 120+ different countries.
+The ISSS staff works to promote meaningful interaction between United States Citizens and nationals of other countries by organizing culturally enriching opportunities for all members of the Drexel community.
+A student’s affiliation with ISSS begins immediately after the admission process and continues well beyond graduation.
+ISSS staff can advise international students, scholars and faculty on immigration, cultural, financial, academic, and personal concerns, and makes appropriate referrals when necessary.

 ISSS also offers support services for international students seeking employment in the U.S., including individual appointments with an International Student Advisor and employment workshops.
 Learn more about visa requirements and employment policies: